danthe1st/pip2-ml-challenge/README.md

 The model scored `19.915` on the challenge server (lower is better).

 The self-calculated mean loss on the normalized validation set was `0.004835741128772497`.

+### 3. submission
+Commit hash: `to be determined`

+An ensemble consisting of 10 models has been used for this submission.

+Offsets and spacings were selected randomly.
+No further data augmentation was done for this submission.

+## (some) hyperparameters

+- number of models in ensemble = 10
+- number of epochs = 10
+- number of workers = 4
+- batch size = 16
+- kernel size = 3
+- number of hidden layers = 7
+- number of hidden units = 20
+- number of inputs = 3
+- number of outputs = 3
+- learning rate = 0.001
+- weight decay = 1e-6
+- help layers: 2, 3, 5
+  - help layers are layers where the known inputs are concatenated with the output of the previous layer.
+- color mode: RGB

+#### Final Score

+The model scored `17.435` on the challenge server (lower is better).

+The self-calculated mean loss on the normalized validation set was `0.0046336506207312255`.